jlmelville/sneer/docs/experimental-gradients.md

 $$
 As given here, the input weights are not symmetric to make the derivation as generic as possible.
 The original EE paper uses a global $\beta$ for the input weights so all the terms are symmetric.
+We will explicitly double count identical pairs in the symmetric case and not make any corrections as we did when discussing distance-based embedding methods.

 If we define output weights as in SSNE as: